wombleton/gitlaw-nz/acts/R/Retirement Villages Act 2003.md

     *   (a) the certificate referred to in [section 16][19]; and

-    *   (b) a copy of the audited financial statements that the operator is required to prepare under the [Financial Reporting Act 1993][156] (being statements that comply with that Act); and
+    *   (b) a copy of the audited financial statements prepared by the operator under [section 35B][51] or under an Act referred to in [section 35F][55]; and

+    *   (ba) a copy of the audited financial statements prepared by the operator under [section 35C][52] (if any); and

-    *   (c) if the operator is not exempt, under [section 41][57], from the requirement to appoint a statutory supervisor, a certificate signed by the statutory supervisor stating that---
+    *   (c) if the operator is not exempt, under [section 41][65], from the requirement to appoint a statutory supervisor, a certificate signed by the statutory supervisor stating that---

-        *   (i) the operator has supplied to the supervisor a copy of the retirement village's audited financial statements (being statements that in the supervisor's opinion comply with the [Financial Reporting Act 1993][156]); and
+        *   (i) the operator has supplied to the supervisor a copy of the financial statements of the operator and, if [section 35C][52] applies, financial statements of the village; and

         *   (ii) the information contained in the annual return is, to the best of the supervisor's knowledge and belief, accurate; and